lnshi/node-cayley/README.md

 ## HTTP APIs

-`promisify: true`, default, the lib will provide all APIs in bluebird Promise style, or else all APIs will be provided in callback style, for both styles usages examples can be found in the lib [test folder](./test).
+> Depends on your `promisify` setting, this lib will provide `bluebird Promise style` or `callback style` API, for both styles, usages examples can be found in the lib [test folder](./test).

 ### write(data, callback)